railwayapp/docs/src/docs/reference/accounts.md

 Every Account gets $5 of free credit per month.
 No credit card required.

-Users on the Trial plan are limitedf to 500 hours of execution time per month.
+Users on the Trial plan are limited to 500 hours of execution time per month.
 This restriction is lifted for users on the Developer plan.

 Accounts are billed monthly.
 Resources used by deleted projects are still counted towards the total bill.